NorthCoastChurch/IT-Policy/Policy-11-Information-Technology-Purchasing.md

 Included asset classes are as follows: Technology equipment, computer hardware, peripherals, and other items purchased by North Coast Church IT or managed by same that are

-- semi-permanent in their end-user assignment (example: specific person, department) or purpose (example: loaner laptop, projector) AND
+- semi-permanent in their end-user assignment (example: specific person, department) or purpose (example: loaner laptop, check-in hardware) AND
 - are valued at greater than $300 AND
 - are not high-turnover or frequently moved devices (example: small peripherals such as mice and ID scanners)

-**Reimbursable Expenses**

-Paying for and/or reimbursing employees will be handled with a completed Expense Report submitted to the Director of IT.

-North Coast Church will also include expenses incurred by employees and will reimburse the following, in addition to standard travel expenses, as indicated in the Employee Reimbursement Policy:

-- Standard item peripheral hardware
-- Business related shipping/courier expenses